Matchstick puzzles: Move 2 matches to make 6 squares and move 8 to make 6 squares

 For easy visualization, the faded out front face of the solution cube is overlapped with its mother square in the puzzle square.
 The following figure explains,

-This is what we LATERAL THINKING, an inventive way of thinking.
+This is what is call LATERAL THINKING, an inventive and totally different way of thinking.

 You have followed a systematic way to discover the new dimension (not physical dimension) or characteristic you have implicitly assumed or taken for granted.
 Changing the newly discovered dimension to your advantage, you have reached the solution that is inventive.